Trigve-Hagen/webegreat-dot-com/README.md

 What I intend to create is a CMS style e-commerce store that can use components much like bundles, plugins or modules with no hooks so the developer can have fun creating additional functionality.
 For syling you will just go through the code and create your modifications.
 I'm planing on using the least npm modules I can to get the most functionality while sticking to what facebook created as far as a starting point with create-react-app.
 React-router for links, Helmit for Seo, Redux for state, Express for Server, Mysql for database and webpack 4 plus Babel 7.
 Im also going to add in my own Arm class to speed up the creating and adjusting the database so you can just develop.
 You still just run build when finished and move your build or dist to your root directory when you are done developing.
 The idea is this be good for the end user because it will be faster than the average cms system producing better conversion rates.

 Below you will find some information on how to perform common tasks and folder stucture of webegreat-dot-com.
 I haven't got much done yet so I haven't uploaded it to webegreat.com yet.
-It will use bootstrap as a global dependency.<br>
+It will use Twitter Bootstrap but you can change it to Material Ui, or Semantic UI or some other framework you like working with.
+I will work hard to keep each component in the tradition of a fully self contained component that is as loosly coupled to the rest of the application as possible.<br>

 You can find the most recent version of create-react-app guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).